 It is important to recognize that it is also okay to ask for help and support when you need it.
 Seeking therapy, connecting with the community, and setting boundaries can all be important tools for Black women who are feeling overwhelmed or struggling with their mental health.

-What should I expect from therapy?
+What you can expect from therapy:

 Here, you will have a space to talk how you want, show up how you want (show up in your bonnet, we don't care!), and finally have the space to let go of all the pressures and burdens you are holding and focus on yourself.